nikonru/NiLang/README.md

 ```
 $./nilang ---help
 ```
-# The hitchhiker's guide to the NiLang
+# The hitchhiker's guide to NiLang
 ## Rule №1
 **No brackets are allowed.**
 ## Comments